devth/devth.github.com/about.md

 I work remotely on a globally-distributed team for eBay pushing for open source at every turn and gardening all the things.
-I live in Montana with my wife and four kids.
+I live in Montana with my wife and five kids.
 I'm an aspiring electronics tinkerer, musician, climber, [mountain biker and cyclist](https://www.strava.com/athletes/devth), learner, avid [listener of music](https://www.last.fm/user/trevorhartman), and maker of things.